magicbell/magicbell-js/packages/magicbell/README.md

 When using older versions, you might need to polyfill `fetch`.
 See [isomorphic-fetch](https://npmjs.com/isomorphic-fetch) for more information.

+You also might need to polyfill `eventsource` when using the `listen` method in an environment that doesn't support it.
+See [eventsource](https://npmjs.com/eventsource) for more information.

 ## Installation

 Install the package with npm: